RomanLut/INAV-X-Plane-HITL/doc/development.md

 ## Datarefs

+8 debug variables from INAV are reflected as debugN datarefs in X-plane (Update rate is 1/8 of MSG_SIMULATOR rate).

-Some datarefs are available under **inavhitl/** node for debugging.
+Some other datarefs are available under **inav_hitl/** node for debugging.

 ![](datarefs.png)